Doctoral degree programmes (PhD)

 You will be given your own home directory with back-up where you can store your files.
 OsloMet has a good selection of software.
 For questions about computers and software, please see IT Service Desk’s webpage

 As a new PhD candidate, you will be given an IT account which gives you access to various IT services such as Canvas, Cristin, the OsloMet network and storage space on the server.
 You must activate your IT account to access the services.
-Click on the employee page and search for IT account.
-If you are not an employee of OsloMet, see IT account for students.

 If you have difficulties logging in or problems of a technical nature, please contact BIT.